AlexKraham/trade_records/README.md

 ### 1. Build dependencies

-If you don not have npm installed yet, install it.
+If you do not have npm installed yet, install it.
 Then run `npm install`

 ### 2. Starting the Front End locally